 Updated frequently – Apple Technology YouTube Critique

-CPU single-core performance of the 14″/16″ MacBook Pro M1 Pro/Max is very similar to all other M1 Series processors, because of course they all share the same core.
+CPU single-core performance of the M1 Pro and M1 Max processors in the 14″/16″ MacBook Pros are very similar to all other M1 Series processors, because of course they all share the same CPU single-core.

 YouTube Creators often misunderstand technology

 Increasing computing resources rarely equals the same increase in performance.

 This has been the case since the dawn of information technology.
 There are many people online that appear to have fundamental misunderstandings of computing technology.
 Good tech advice prepares people for reality.
 Reality is you can believe that Apple has done something very special with the entire M1 Series.